Comparison of Star Trek and Star Wars: Similarities and commonalities

-Aside from both having the word star in their titles, the two franchises have much in common.
-Both have their origins in the space Western subgenre.
+Aside from both having the word star in their titles, the two franchises have much in common, with both having their origins in the space Western subgenre.

 Furthermore, both depict societies consisting of multiple planets and species.
-One of the main nations in Star Trek consists of various planets, each inhabited by different species, united into a single state, the United Federation of Planets.
-Star Wars depicts a galaxy that is mostly part of a single state known as the Republic, inhabited by humans and countless other species, which later became the Galactic Empire and was again later reformed into a new society called the New Republic after a series of wars.
+Star Trek's main protagonist group, the United Federation of Planets, consists of various planets, each inhabited by different species, which operates much like the United Nations.
+Star Wars depicts a galaxy that is mostly part of a single federation known as the Republic, inhabited by humans and countless other species, which later become the Galactic Empire and was again later reformed into a new society called the New Republic after a series of wars.

 Both franchises promote philosophical and political messages.